How to Get Faster Internet & Reduce Lag on the PS4 via Port Forwarding

 Your Network Setup

-A typical household is made up of a modem that connects to your ISP.
-You also have a router that routes data to and from you’re the various devices on your LAN (Local Area Network) so you can connect to the internet.
+A typical household network is made up of a modem that connects to your ISP and a router that routes data to and from you’re various devices on your LAN (Local Area Network) so you can connect to the internet.

 Each device on your network gets a unique IP address.
 This applies regardless if you are wired or wireless and without it, you can’t use the network.

 When you open your web browser and connect to a website such as google.com, the name Google.com is translated into an IP address by the DNS server.
-First step is to ensure you have the right DNS setting which can be done here
+Before beginning, ensure you have the right DNS setting which can be done here.

-What is important to note is each connection to the internet that you make, not only uses an IP address but also uses a port.
+What is important to note is each connection to the internet not only uses an IP address but also uses a port.
 For example: when you open a web browser you are using port 80.
 FTP is on port 21, Email is on port 25 or 993.

 Gaming servers also use ports.
-What we are going to do is set up a special rule on our router to instruct the router that anytime a request comes in on a specific port, it’s a game so send it over to our PS4.
+What we are going to do is set up a special rule on our router to instruct it so that anytime a request comes in on a specific port, it’s a game so send it over to our PS4.